apple patient

 Photo by Unsplash / Carles Rabada

-The European Union is pushing ahead with legislation to heavily regulate companies like Apple, planning to force "gatekeepers" to open access to hardware and software and even set up an internal department to comply with the new rules, the European Parliament's Internal Market Committee confirmed.
+The European Union is pushing ahead with legislation to heavily regulate companies like Apple, planning to force gatekeepers to open access to hardware and software and even establish an internal department to comply with the new rules, the European Parliament's Internal Market Committee confirmed.

-The provisional agreement on the Digital Markets Act (DMA) was approved by EU governments earlier this week with 43 votes in favour, one against and one abstention achievedThis shows that there is a broad consensus among European lawmakers on aggressive regulation of big tech companies.
-It is almost certain that Apple will be classified as a "gatekeeper" and affected by regulation.
-This is due to the level of annual turnover in the EU, the ownership and operation of platforms with a large number of active users, and the "established and durable position" as the company has already met these criteria for a long time and is therefore subject to the rules of the DMA.
+The provisional agreement on the Digital Markets Act (DMA) was approved by EU governments earlier this week with 43 votes in favour, one against and one abstention achievedThis demonstrates that European lawmakers have a broad consensus on aggressive regulation of big tech companies.
+Apple is virtually certain to be classified as a "gatekeeper" and subject to regulation.
+This is due to its high annual revenue in the EU, its ownership and operation of platforms with a large number of active users, and its "consolidated and durable position," as the company has long met these criteria and is therefore subject to the DMA's rules.

 EU wants to enforce interoperability of certain applications